bahaaaldin214/cssAnimations/README.md

 ```
 <h1>Using the functions</h1>

-You can use the function is a few ways, the parameters are: 1: element to change, or an array of elements.
+You can use the function is a few ways, like the following:

 **First some shortcuts to make things easier**
 ```js